siemens/ix-icons/.changeset/light-schools-buy.md

 '@siemens/ix-icons': minor
 ---

-- Improve logging include html element inside logging to identify which component creates the logging
+- Improve logging by including HTML element in output to identify the source component.
 - Update stencil version to 4.27.1